yichao-liang/yichao-liang.github.io/_pages/about.md

 Previously, I obtained my [BSc in Artificial Intelligence](http://www.drps.ed.ac.uk/17-18/dpt/utaintl.htm) with Class Prize for Top Performance at [The University of Edinburgh](https://www.ed.ac.uk/informatics).

+I am interested in significantly advancing the development of humankind by pushing the frontier of scientific understanding and engineering.
+To this end, I research in Artificial Intelligence.

 I am interested in the complementary goals of building more human-like machine learning systems and better understanding human learning, with the ultimate goal of reaching [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence).